manyducksco/borf/packages/client/README.md

   ]);
 };

-// Components can be mounted directly on a route. app.route("example", Example);
+// Views can be mounted directly on a route. app.route("example", Example);

-// They can also be used in the body of another component. app.route("other", () => {
+// They can also be used inside another view. app.route("other", function () {
   return h("div", [
     // Pass attributes in an object just like regular HTML elements h(Example, { title: "In Another Component" })